facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 </TabItem>
 </Tabs>

 At the beginning of the spec files, there are the imports.
-The most important imports, required by every Fabric Component, are:
+The most important imports, required by every Fabric Component are:

 - The `HostComponent`: type the exported component needs to conform to.
 - The `codegenNativeComponent` function: responsible to actually register the component in the JavaScript runtime.